Black eagle: Description

 The black eagle is a large but slender eagle, at about 75 cm in length and 148 to 182 cm in wingspan.
-Despite its large appearance (it is one of the largest eagles in its range), known weights are relatively modest, at between 1000 and 1600 g, about half the weight of the partially sympatric mountain hawk-eagle, the latter being of a similar total length.
+Despite its large appearance (it is one of the largest eagles in its range), known weights are modest, at between 1000 and 1600 g—about half the weight of the partially sympatric mountain hawk-eagle, the latter being of a similar total length.
 Adults have all-black plumage, with a yellow bill base (cere) and feet.
-The wings are long and pinched in at the innermost primaries giving a distinctive shape.
+The wings are long and pinched in at the innermost flight feathers, giving a distinctive shape.
 The tail shows faint barring and upper tail covers are paler.
-When perched the wing tips reach till or exceed the tail tip.
+On a perched bird, the wing tips reach or exceed the tail tip.
 The wings are held in a shallow V (wings just above the horizontal plane) in flight.
-Seen on hot afternoons, scouring the treetops for a nest to maraud, this bird is easily spotted by its jet black colour, large size, and a characteristic slow flight, sometimes just above the canopy.
+Seen on hot afternoons, scouring the treetops for a nest to maraud, this bird is easily spotted by its black colour, large size, and a characteristic slow flight, sometimes just above the canopy.

-Sexes are similar, but young birds have a buff head, underparts and underwing coverts.
-The wing shape helps to distinguish this species from the dark form of changeable hawk-eagle, (Nisaetus cirrhatus).
-The tarsi are fully feathered and the toes are relatively stout and short with long claws (particularly on the inner toe) that are less strongly curved than in other birds of prey.
+Sexes are similar; young birds have a buff head, underparts and underwing coverts.
+The wing shape helps to distinguish this species from the dark form of changeable hawk-eagle (Nisaetus cirrhatus).
+The tarsi are fully feathered and the toes are relatively stout and short, with long claws (particularly on the inner toe) that are less strongly curved than in other birds of prey.

 Distribution and habitat

 The black eagle breeds in tropical and subtropical Asia.
-Race perniger (Hodgson, 1836) is found in the Himalayan foothills west through Nepal into the Indian states of Himachal Pradesh and Jammu & Kashmir, and in the forests of the Eastern and Western Ghats in peninsular India and Sri Lanka.
-The bird's westernmost extent is from Gujarat, especially in the forested areas in southern and eastern Gujarat.
+Race perniger (Hodgson, 1836) is found in the Himalayan foothills west through Nepal into the Indian states of Himachal Pradesh and Jammu and Kashmir, and in the forests of the Eastern and Western Ghats in peninsular India and Sri Lanka.
+The bird's westernmost extent is to Gujarat, especially in the forested areas in southern and eastern Gujarat.
 The species also extends into the Aravalli range of northwestern India.
 The nominate race malaiensis (Temminck, 1822) is found in Myanmar, Bangladesh, southern China (Yunnan, Fujian) and Taiwan, into Southeast Asia.

-They are generally residents and no migrations have been observed.
+It is generally resident, and no migration has been observed.
 In a study in southern India, it was found to favour forests with good forest cover and was absent from areas where the cover was less than 50%.
 Black eagles have been regularly observed in the skies of Bangladesh, where they are known to breed and thrive, particularly in the hilly and forested regions of the country.
 Their presence is most prominent in the southeastern and northeastern areas, where the terrain is characterized by dense forests and rolling hills.
-Among these regions, Chittagong and Sylhet stands out as a key habitat for the black eagles, that reside in Bangladesh.
+Among these regions, Chittagong and Sylhet stands out as a key habitat for the black eagle.